-Course requirements are that you have a router of ‘trade’ or ‘industrial’ capacity, with a half inch collett, and fine height adjustment capability.
-Candidates require no previous experience, and as such we are happy to advise on choice of router purchase prior to the course do not hesitate to contact us.
+Course requirements are that you have a router of ‘trade’ or ‘industrial’ capacity, with a half inch collet, and fine height adjustment capability.
+Candidates require no previous experience, and as such we are happy to advise on choice of router purchase prior to the course.
+Do not hesitate to contact us for more information.

 Today’s boat builder needs a wide variety of skills.
 You must understand the proper use of wood and G.R.P. (glass reinforced plastics), and must have an understanding of how engines, plumbing and electrics systems are installed.
 You must know how to cost your work.
 You must be aware of new technology and yet be able to repair or restore boats built fifty years ago or more.

 Being able to build a boat beautifully is not enough.
 It may give tremendous self-satisfaction, however, at the end of the day, it must also lead to being able to provide reasonably comfortably for yourself and your family.
 It is for this reason that the IBTC, uniquely, ensures that its instructors are not only expert in their professions but also have real world proven, successful, experience in the boatbuilding business.